Yellow May Dun life cycle and 3 great fly patterns

 • It takes a day for the dun to mature into the spinner stage, and begin mating.

-• Once mated, female spinners fly upstream and dip their abdomens on to the water at intervals to release a few eggs.
+• Once mated, female spinners fly upstream and dip their abdomens onto the water at intervals to release a few eggs.

-• Once the egg supply is finished, the spent female spinners drop on to the water and are washed downriver in foam lanes.
+• Once the egg supply is finished, the spent female spinners drop onto the water and are washed downriver in foam lanes.
 In the evening, these spent flies are easiest for trout to seize.

 The Yellow May Dun